Catch Wrestling in Wigan

 Run by coach Billy Riley, a hooker in his own right, the gym became known around the globe for producing some of the world’s finest catch wrestlers and hookers such as Billy Robinson, Billy Joyce (Bob Robinson), Jack Dempsey (Tommy Moore) and Karl Gotch.
 Such was the skill coming out of Riley’s club in Wigan that the gym earned the nickname, “The Snake Pit”.

-A keen student of Billy Robinson, Yori Nakamura (of Karl Gotch lineage), Gene LeBell and Larry Hartsell, Coach Erik Paulson has developed the catch-as-catch-can style, in particular the movements, neck cranks and hooks, by incorporating the best bits into his Combat Submission Wrestling system; a style which also takes from Greco-Roman wrestling, Freestyle wrestling, sambo, kali and BJJ.
+A keen student of Billy Robinson, Yori Nakamura (of Karl Gotch lineage and student of Satoru Sayama), Gene LeBell and Larry Hartsell, Coach Erik Paulson has developed the catch-as-catch-can style, in particular the positions, neck cranks and hooks, by incorporating the best bits into his Combat Submission Wrestling system; a style which also takes from Greco-Roman wrestling, Shooto, Freestyle wrestling, sambo, kali and BJJ.

-Where catch wrestlers will do everything they can to avoid having their shoulders pinned, due to competitors able to win a match via a pin as well as submission, Combat Submission Wrestling encourages students to fight from their back and use it as an advantageous position where one may submit or control an opponent.
+Where catch wrestlers will do everything they can to avoid having their shoulders pinned, due to competitors able to win a match via pin, Combat Submission Wrestling welcomes the fight from the back against the mat and uses it as an advantageous position where one may submit or control an opponent.

-Having trained with and coached catch wrestler and MMA fighter ‘The Warmaster’ Josh Barnett, Erik is experienced in the catch wrestling style and, by blending it with other grappling arts, has helped to keep alive the brutal, painful style of wrestling – or “Physical Chess” as Billy Robinson coined it.
+Having trained with and coached many catch wrestlers and MMA fighters, including ‘The Warmaster’ Josh Barnett, Erik is extremely experienced in the catch wrestling style and, by blending it with other grappling arts, has helped to keep alive the brutal, painful style of wrestling – or “Physical Chess” as Billy Robinson coined it.

 Interested in learning catch wrestling submissions and techniques?
 Find out more on our Combat Submission Wrestling classes.